Website Habitat for Humanity Chicago

-Training: The position will begin with an onboarding period to become familiar with the organization’s work and policies; s/he will be trained on the specifics of the role through a combination of in-person, online and written trainings and will be expected to take the initiative to review materials as needed and seek understanding of new developments in order to perform her/his responsibilities.
-Additionally, the successful candidate will be required to seek and secure loan origination training and may be asked to attend other training and certification programs as identified.
+Training: The position will begin with an onboarding period to become familiar with the organization’s work and policies; the new hire will be trained on the specifics of the role through a combination of in-person, online and written trainings and will be expected to take the initiative to review materials as needed and seek understanding of new developments in order to perform responsibilities.

-To Apply: Please submit a cover letter and resume to firstname.lastname@example.org with “Homeownership Programs Manager – Your Name” in the subject line by 10/07/2022.
-Only successful applicants will be contacted, and interviews will take place on a rolling basis.
-No phone calls, please.
+To Apply: Please submit compelling cover letter and resume to email@example.com with “Donor Database Specialist – Your Name” in the subject line by 03/24/2023.
+Successful applicants will be contacted for interviews.

 Habitat for Humanity Chicago values a diverse and inclusive workplace and strongly encourages women, people of color, LGBTQ individuals, people with disabilities, members of ethnic minorities, foreign-born residents, and veterans to apply.

-Habitat for Humanity Chicago is an equal opportunity employer.
-This organization does not discriminate in employment and personnel practices on the basis of race, sex, sexual orientation, gender identity, age, handicap, religion, national origin or any other basis prohibited by applicable law.
+Habitat for Humanity Chicago is an Equal Opportunity Employer.
+This organization does not and will not discriminate in employment and personnel practices on the basis of race, sex, age, handicap, religion, national origin or any other basis prohibited by applicable law.